Freight Shipping from Tacoma to San Diego

 How much does it cost to ship freight from Tacoma to San Diego?

-Full truckload (FTL) rates from Tacoma, WA to San Diego, CA currently range from $2,913-$3,591 for a standard dry van load over the 1,355-mile route.
+Full truckload (FTL) rates from Tacoma, WA to San Diego, CA currently range $2,913-$3,591 (roughly $2.15-$2.66 per mile over 1,355 miles).
 LTL shipments typically cost $945-$1,552 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to San Diego?